1997–98 South Pacific cyclone season: Severe Tropical Cyclone Susan

-Total damage from Susan was minor.
+The total damage from Susan was minor.
 High seas in accordance with Susan inundated the village of Talaulia on Kadavu, Fiji.
 There was also some destroyed waterfront buildings, roads, jetties and bridges on Kadavu.
-In Beqa Island, only high seas and swells were experienced.
+On Beqa Island, only high seas and swells were experienced.
 In the town of Lautoka, on Viti Levu, roofs were blown off shops.
 This damage was possibly caused by a tornado that formed from one of the outer rain bands.
 One death was reported in accordance with Susan.
 This death was on Ambrym Island in Vanuatu, where a woman was killed by a falling coconut palm tree.